jnunyez/synchronization/README.md

 #### Install Silicom Timing Synchronization (STS) Card in Worker

 1. Install the card in a PCI-Express 4.0 x16 slot inside a baremetal worker node.
-2. Connect USB cable from uUSB in card to USB port in worker node and switch-on the worker node.
+2. Connect USB cable from uUSB in card to USB port in the baremetal worker node.
-3. Connect GPS Antenna to the GPS Input of the STS4 card (see Figure below).
+3. Connect GPS Antenna to the GPS Input of the STS card (see Figure below).

 ![Silicom Card](imgs/00_card.png)